 - Never use any chemicals or cleaners on the furniture.

 - Apply natural beeswax every three months.
 Don’t forget to wax the inside and outside and all around the edge of drawers and doors, as this helps to prevent them from expanding and sticking by both feeding the wood and lubricating the sides of the drawers and doors.
+Please bear in mind that Beeswax should only be used on unpainted and un-lacquered furniture.
+You shouldn’t use beeswax on painted furniture or furniture that comes with a lacquered finish.

 Our solid wooden furniture comes with 2-year warranty.
 The warranty covers physical defects or changes that cause excessive visible movement and affect the structure stability of the furniture.
 The warranty does not cover normal wear and tear, normal settlement (this means minor shrinkage, swelling, small cracks and minor movement), or damages caused by mishandling, mis-use, accidents.
 Failure to treat your wooden furniture as advised above could result in drying and splitting, and the invalidation of your warranty.